Batten down the hatches. Secure the rigging. It’s open enrollment season.

-Explain how to find providers to obtain the most appropriate care for each situation they may face.
-This'll work to everyone’s advantage and is often a great way to keep costs down.
-Demonstrating how unnecessary emergency room visits and out-of-network procedures impacts everyone’s rates can go a long way to help control next year’s cost increases.
+Walk through scenarios showing how to find providers and where to obtain the most appropriate care for different situations they may face.
+This will also help keep costs down.
+Demonstrating how unnecessary emergency room visits and out-of-network procedures impacts everyone’s rates can go a long way to help control next year’s premium increases.

 4. Require active enrollment.